vanya-vasya/website-4-bird/CRITICAL_FIX_WEBHOOK_FORMAT.md

 ### The Problem

-**Networks sends webhooks in a DIFFERENT format than the webhook handler expected!**
+**Secure-Processor sends webhooks in a DIFFERENT format than the webhook handler expected!**

 #### What the Handler Expected:
 ```json